EXTENDED SCHOOL DAY

 5. All participating members of a team or group are expected to ride in the school bus/van or with their parents to any activity away from school.
 Students who ride the school vehicle to away games must also ride the school vehicle to return to school unless they have been picked up by their parents.
 A student may not ride with someone else’s parent.

 Students in grades 3-6 may participate in the Elementary Chorus.
-The Elementary Chorus competes in Fine Arts Competition in April.
-Music Theory classes are offered for 3rd and 4th grades.
+Theory classes are offered for 3rd and 4th grades.

 School Chorus is offered as an elective for students in junior high and high school.
 Students enjoy the opportunity of learning songs from various genres of music.
 Students who choose to participate in chorus are expected to be at all practices and to attend all performances.
 Failure to attend a performance will cause the student’s grade to be lowered significantly.